Top 5 Nutrients for Immune Health

 - Innate: The innate immune system acts as a first responder to protect you against perceived threats like viruses, bacteria, or toxins. [ii] While it cannot differentiate between various pathogens, it works by sending a message to your immune cells to respond quickly to take care of the problem.

 A simple way to think about the adaptive immune system is to consider children who attend daycare early.
 The first few months are often miserable as they pick up every bug they are exposed to.
-Over time, their immune system wakes up, recognizes the same germs or antigens, and can fight back.
+Over time, their immune system wakes up, recognises the same germs or antigens, and can fight back.
 This is the adaptive (with help from the innate) immune system at work.

 Both branches of your immune system depend on proper nutrition, especially micronutrients, to function optimally.
 Research clearly tells us that less-than-optimal nutrition status can lead to a compromised immune system. [iv]